Quickly exit this site by pressing the Escape key Leave this site

 The hour-long documentary also speaks to former British gymnasts from other parts of the country - some of whom have bravely waived their lifetime right to anonymity - who say they were abused as children by their coaches.

-For more information about how to get support, visit the Synergy Essex website.
+To learn more about the services available, please visit the Synergy Essex website.

 If you recognise the abusive behaviour investigated in the documentary in yourself or someone you know, find out more about our #Reflect campaign.